mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 3. Advanced settings

 The input directories will be used when looking for run files (Vanadium and Ceria).
-They effectivel ybecome part of the search path of Mantid when using this interface.
+They effectively become part of the search path of Mantid when using this interface.

 The pixel calibration file contains the calibration of every pixel of